Migrating PaperCut to a New Server

 - Consider turning off the old server or if running Windows, making the PaperCut services a manual start-up.

-Updating user client, release station and secondary server connection details
+Updating user client, release station, site server, and secondary server connection details

-If the server’s name and/or IP address is changing then it will be necessary to update these connection details for user clients, secondary servers, and release stations.
+If the primary serverís name and/or IP address is changing then it will be necessary to update these connection details for any user clients, site servers, secondary servers, and release stations that connect directly to it.

 If user clients are being run from the share on the PaperCut server, you just need to ensure that the clients are run from the share on the new server.